nci/scores/docs/paper.md

 `scores` is focused on supporting xarray [@Hoyer:2017] datatypes for Earth system data.
 It also aims to be compatible with pandas [@pandas:2024; @McKinney:2010] and geopandas [@geopandas:2024], and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` is designed to utilise Dask for scaling and performance.

+`scores` primarily supports xarray datatypes for Earth system data, allowing it to work with NetCDF4, hdf5, Zarr and GRIB data sources among others.
+It also aims to be compatible with pandas and geopandas. `scores` uses Dask for scaling and performance.

 The software repository can be found at [https://github.com/nci/scores/](https://github.com/nci/scores/).

 # Statement of Need